 As a result, our charges will need to take these aspects into account.
 Note also that, if you have employment claims’ cover (for example, through our employment package ‘Harrowells Assist’), then you may be able to recover these costs from your insurer.

-Our fees for defending a wrongful or unfair dismissal claim (taken through stages 1 to 7) start from £5,000 plus vat.
+Our fees for defending a wrongful or unfair dismissal claim (taken through stages 1 to 7) start from £5,100 plus VAT.
 This assumes the most simple and straightforward unfair dismissal claim involving, amongst other things, simple facts and minimal documentary evidence, no more than one witness for either party, no preliminary hearings or applications and minimal communications with your former employee or their representative.

 Typical wrongful or unfair dismissal claims can involve significant documentary evidence, several witnesses and challenges from the other party.
-As a guide, our fees, on average, for a wrongful or unfair dismissal claim (taken through stages 1 to 7) are £15,000 plus vat.
-These fees are based on the following hourly rates: partner-level solicitor £300 plus vat, associate solicitor £225 plus vat and newly qualified solicitor £170 plus vat.
-Higher hourly rates may apply in cases where our advice is being sought at short notice and we need to prioritise and resource accordingly.
+As a guide, our fees, on average, for a wrongful or unfair dismissal claim (taken through stages 1 to 7) are £15,000 plus VAT.
+These fees are based on the following hourly rates: partner-level solicitor £315 plus VAT; solicitor £195 plus VAT; trainee solicitor £120 plus VAT.

 None of the figures above take into account unfair dismissal claims which are accompanied by other more complex claims such as the following (non-exhaustive) examples:-